Nas-Islam/socialgamingproject/README.md

 ### Database Structure

-Below displays an entity-relationship diagram (ERD) showing the initial structure of the database if all items were implemented into the code.
+Below displays an entity-relationship diagram (ERD) showing the structure of the database into the code.

 >![ERD1][erd1]
 > *Figure 1: Initial Entity-Relationship Diagram (ERD)*